In Livestream Studio, click the gearwheel icon in the upper right hand corner to access settings, then select the Recording tab.

 - Dirty: With graphic overlays

-Specify Record Location: Choose different locations for each ISO recording.
-This can help resolve any HDD performance related issues when recording multiple ISOs by spreading to multiple HDDs.
+Specify Record Location: As a best practice, choose different locations for each ISO recording.
+This can help resolve any hard drive performance related issues when recording multiple ISOs by spreading to multiple HDDs.

 Timecode: You can select how you want timecode to be presented.
 This is meant for users who intend on editing the recordings together and have a preference on which type of timecode to use when matching up the sources.